mesonbuild/meson/docs/markdown/Reference-manual.md

 - `extra_files`: not used for the build itself but are shown as source files in IDEs that group files by targets (such as Visual Studio)
-- `gui_app`: when set to true flags this target as a GUI application on platforms where this makes a difference (e.g. Windows).
+- `gui_app`: when set to true flags this target as a GUI application on platforms where this makes a differerence, **deprecated** since 0.56.0, use `win_subsystem` instead.
 - `link_args`: flags to use during linking.
 You can use UNIX-style flags here for all platforms.
 - `link_depends`: strings, files, or custom targets the link step